Largemouth yellowfish

 The largemouth yellowfish or Vaal-Orange largemouth yellowfish (Labeobarbus kimberleyensis) is a ray-finned fish species in the family Cyprinidae.
 This large freshwater barb is found in southern Africa.
+It is listed as a near threatened species.

+Record Catch on Feeder Rod

+Dr. Shahed Nosarka, a South African national angler, holds the record for the largest largemouth yellowfish caught on a feeder rod using light tackle.
+His record-breaking catch weighed 6.13 kg and was achieved at Vaal Dam, a well-known location for freshwater angling.

+Nosarka's record is particularly notable as it was achieved using feeder fishing techniques, which require precision, skill, and finesse due to the light tackle used.
+His achievement has been officially recognized within the South African angling community and has been featured in publications such as The Bank Angler Magazine and on various angling platforms.

+His expertise in competitive fishing, particularly in feeder angling, has earned him multiple selections for the South African Protea Team and a bronze medal at the 2023 Method Feeder World Championships.

+Taxonomy

 It has long been placed in Barbus, the "wastebin genus" for barbs, by default; however, the species is increasingly being restored to related yellowfish genus Labeobarbus which seems a much more appropriate placement.
 It is probably hexaploid like the other yellowfish.
 L. kimberleyensis shares mtDNA haplotypes with the sympatric smallmouth yellowfish (L. aeneus), but is morphologically distinct.
 This typically indicates either species that have recently diverged, or hybrid introgression, or morphs that are mistakenly considered distinct species.
 The latter does not seem likely in this case, as the two differ much in size alone, but the actual cause for the genetic similarity remains unstudied.

-Distribution and ecology
+Distribution

 The largemouth yellowfish occurs in the Orange and Vaal Rivers and their larger tributaries (e.g. the Riet River) in Lesotho, Namibia and South Africa.
 In the latter country, it is found in Eastern Cape Province, Free State, Gauteng, Mpumalanga, North-West Province and Northern Cape Province.

+Ecology

 L. kimberleyensis is predominantly found in deep pools (deeper than 2 metres/yards) of large rivers, as well as in the slow-moving water before weirs and river dams (e.g., Sterkfontein Dam).
 Abundant water weeds, overhanging riparian vegetation and other forms of plant cover seem to be essential for its well-being.
 They are predators of aquatic large invertebrates and small invertebrates; adults feed almost exclusively on fish.
 Spawning occurs in riffles during summer (around December/January); a large female can lay more than 60,000 eggs.
 They are slow-growing and long-lived and reach a total length of 30 cm only after five years.